Miracloon/pflotran-documentation/source/developer_guide/software_productivity_sustainability.rst

 *How will source code be developed and managed (source management tools and processes)?*

-  The default code repository is hosted at `bitbucket.org/pflotran/pflotran <https://bitbucket.org/pflotran/pflotran>`_.
+  The main code repository is hosted at `bitbucket.org/pflotran/pflotran <https://bitbucket.org/pflotran/pflotran>`_.
 This repository is open to the public with push privileges limited to a group of experienced developers.
-Anyone may submit proposed modifications to the code by forking the default repository on Bitbucket, pushing proposed modifications to the fork, and submitting a pull request after all unit and regression tests pass.
-These proposed changes are reviewed by developers with push privileges.
-The person submitting the pull request iterates with the developers until code modifications are suitable for acceptance, and an automated message is sent upon the successful merge.
+Anyone may submit proposed modifications to the code by forking the main repository on Bitbucket, pushing proposed modifications to the fork, and submitting a pull request after all unit and regression tests pass.
+These proposed changes are reviewed by Senior Developers with push privileges.
+The person submitting the pull request iterates with the Senior Developers until code modifications are suitable for acceptance, and an automated message is sent upon the successful merge.
 Version control is maintained through the Git software configuration management system.

 *How will feature requests and software faults or "bugs" be recorded and managed (issue tracking tools and processes)?*

   Users may report bugs and request functionality through a public issue tracker or an email submission to pflotran-dev@googlegroups.com.
-Issue tracking is managed within the default repository through Bitbucket.
+Issue tracking is managed within the main repository through Bitbucket.

 *How are unit and regression tests invoked (unit and regression testing tools and processes)?*